 The best books on intuitive eating for healing your food and body relationships

-- Intuitive Eating: A Revolutionary Anti-Diet Approach, 4th Edition: This is the first anti diet book I read that set me along the path to focusing on intuitive eating and an anti diet approach to nutrition.
+- Intuitive Eating: A Revolutionary Anti-Diet Approach, 4th Edition: This is the first anti-diet book I read that set me along the path to focusing on intuitive eating and an anti-diet approach to nutrition.
 This is the newest edition, revised in 2020, and it’s even better than the first one.
-For example, it removes any of the previous weight-related language and it’s much more inclusive and it’ based on further and recent scientific evidence on the benefits of intuitive eating.
-If you’re new to intuitive eating, this is the place to start, since it covers the 10 principles in depth, and it’ll get you started on your journey to un-do the damage caused by dieting, help you connect with and honor your body, and regain your sense of autonomy with food and eating.
+For example, it removes any of the previous weight-related language and it’s much more inclusive and it’s based on further and recent scientific evidence on the benefits of intuitive eating.
+If you’re new to intuitive eating, this is the place to start, since it covers the 10 principles in-depth, and it’ll get you started on your journey to undo the damage caused by dieting, help you connect with and honor your body, and regain your sense of autonomy with food and eating.

 - The Intuitive Eating Workbook: Ten Principles for Nourishing a Healthy Relationship with Food: This workbook is the perfect companion to Intuitive Eating and helps you put those principles to work.
-The worksheets and suggested exercises help you really dig down inside to figure out why you eat what/when/how you do, and it provides you with direction for next steps to take.
-I love that the exercises are broken down to doable steps that take you closer to ditching the diet mentality.
-From examining your dieting history to learning to have more self compassion, this workbook is a must have for your intuitive eating journey.
-As the very description states it: “You were born with all the wisdom you need for eating intuitively.
+The worksheets and suggested exercises help you really dig down inside to figure out why you eat what/when/how you do, and it provides you with direction for the next steps to take.
+I love that the exercises are broken down into doable steps that take you closer to ditching the diet mentality.
+From examining your dieting history to learning to have more self-compassion, this workbook is a must-have for your intuitive eating journey.
+As the very description states: “You were born with all the wisdom you need for eating intuitively.
 This book will help you reconnect with that wisdom and ultimately change your life—one meal at a time”.

-- Just Eat It: How intuitive eating can help you get your s*t together around food: Laura Thomas asks you: “When was the last time you even asked yourself what you’d like instead of what you ‘can’ or ‘should’ eat?”
-She is also very direct in explaining why Intuitive Eating is really the only way to go in order to heal your relationship with yourself around food, weight and diet culture.
-This book also explains why our relationship with food is so messed up, what are the the principles of intuitive eating, achieving weight neutrality and practicing intuitive movement vs structured exercise.
+- Just Eat It: How intuitive eating can help you get your s*t together around food: Laura Thomas asks you: “When was the last time you ever asked yourself what you’d like instead of what you ‘can’ or ‘should’ eat?”
+She is also very direct in explaining why Intuitive Eating is really the only way to go in order to heal your relationship with yourself around food, weight, and diet culture.
+This book also explains why our relationship with food is so messed up, what are the principles of intuitive eating, achieving weight neutrality, and practicing intuitive movement vs structured exercise.
 A wonderful, practical intuitive eating guide.

 - Unapologetic Eating: Make Peace with Food and Transform Your Life: This book from another one of my anti-diet inspirations, Alissa Rumsey, reminds us that dieting is the problem, not us.
 It disconnects us from our bodies’ wisdom and holds us back from living life to the fullest.
 The author explains that “Using a relatable four-step approach, this book walks you through how to reconnect with your body using your relationship to food as the entry point.
 It provides actionable tools that you can use to confidently nourish yourself physically, mentally, and emotionally”.